isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-"It doesn't fit on a screen" is often a good practical definition of "far too large."
+“It doesn’t fit on a screen” is often a good practical definition of “far too large.”
 One-to-five-line functions should be considered normal.

 ##### Note